The Wolfpack

 Head Coach: To Be Announced

 Bowling season runs from September to November.
-Athletes practice weekly for two hours at a local bowling alley, Valley Bowl.
-The Coaches focuses on technique, etiquette, and safety while allowing for an entertaining night of bowling with friends!
+Athletes practice weekly for two hours at local bowling alley, Valley Bowl.
+The Coaches focus on technique, etiquette, and safety while allowing for an entertaining night of bowling with friends!
 The state bowling tournament is held in Spokane, which means lots of fans and easy travel to the tournament!

 Bowling is one of the fastest growing Special Olympics sports.
 Although there are some modifications made for athletes with various abilities, most athletes compete under the same rules and circumstances as athletes on a professional tour.